AztecProtocol/aztec-packages/docs/docs/dev_docs/wallets/writing_an_account_contract.md

 #include_code is-valid yarn-project/noir-contracts/src/contracts/schnorr_hardcoded_account_contract/src/main.nr rust

-For our account contract, we will take the hash of the action to authorise, request the corresponding auth witness from the oracle, and validate it against our hardcoded public key.
-If the signature is correct, we authorise the action.
+For our account contract, we will take the hash of the action to authorize, request the corresponding auth witness from the oracle, and validate it against our hardcoded public key.
+If the signature is correct, we authorize the action.
 ## The typescript side of things

 Now that we have a valid account contract, we need to write the typescript glue code that will take care of formatting and authenticating transactions so they can be processed by our contract, as well as deploying the contract during account setup.
 This takes the form of implementing the `AccountContract` interface: